yw662/deno-tsx/README.md

 # Why this project, and what it plans to be

 There are already some SSG and pre-rendering libraries, but most of them are not "fully" static.
 This library will stringify the whole document so that **there will be no client-side jsx presence by default**, and therefore **there will be no server-side rendering**.

-Another good thing about this project, is that it won't get in your way.
-Unlike frameworks like preact and next.js, this project only helps you deal with tsx and will do nothing else:

-- It won't assume how you resolve dependencies.
-- It won't assume how you bundle things.
-- It won't assume how `dist/` (or `public/`) should looks like.
-- And, it won't assume there should be a webpack.

-It gives the control, from `webpack` or `create-whatever-app`, back to you.